rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 RhoStudio relies on desktop Java, which Apple stopped including with Mac OS X as of version 10.7 (Lion).
 This is different than the version of Java that might already be on your system for browsers.
 RhoMobile supports JDK 6.0 and higher. [**Download the latest JDK** from Java.com](http://www.java.com/en/download/).
 Open the downloaded disk image, double-click the package within it and follow prompts to install the JDK.

 ### STEP 3: Install Ruby Version Manager (RVM)
-RhoStudio requires Ruby 1.9.3; it is not compatible with any other version.
+This step installs a tool called Ruby Version Manager (RVM) that we'll use to install Ruby 1.9.3.
+RhoStudio requires this version of Ruby and is not compatible with any other.
 Mavericks and Yosemite come with Ruby 2.0.
-This step installs a tool called Ruby Version Manager (RVM) that we'll use to install Ruby 1.9.3.
-RVM also makes it easy to switch back to Ruby 2.0, should you ever need to.
+Fortunately, RVM makes it easy to switch back to Ruby 2.0, should you ever need to.

 **NOTE: Do not use `sudo` to install RVM; it can cause problems with file permissions when running bundle commands from within RhoStudio.<br>**

->**Note:** Do not use `sudo` when you install RVM; it can cause problems with file permissions when you run bundle commands within RhoStudio.

-To install RVM, open a Terminal* window and enter the following command (you can use copy and paste) at the `$` prompt:
+To install RVM, open a Terminal* window and enter the following command at the `$` prompt (you can use copy and paste):

-`$` `\curl -sSL https://get.rvm.io | bash -s stable`<br>
+`\curl -sSL https://get.rvm.io | bash -s stable`<br>

+This goes to the "get.RVM" web site and securely downloads the latest stable version.
 Follow prompts and enter information as needed.

 #####*Terminal is in the Applications folder, and can be launched quickly by hitting CMD-SPACE >> typing 'Terminal' >> and hitting ENTER.